Xilinx/PYNQ/docs/source/8_iop_code.rst

     from pynq.pmods import PMOD_ALS
     als = PMOD_ALS(1)

-Looking further into the initialization method, the ``_iop.request_iop()`` call instantiates an instance of an IOP on the specified pmod_id and loads the Microblaze executable (ALS_PROGRAM) into the instruction memory of the appropriate Microblaze.
+Looking further into the initialization method, the ``_iop.request_iop()`` call instantiates an instance of an IOP on the specified pmod_id and loads the MicroBlaze executable (ALS_PROGRAM) into the instruction memory of the appropriate MicroBlaze.

 .. code-block:: python